Naomi (wrestler): Professional wrestling career

-World Wrestling Entertainment/WWE
+World Wrestling Entertainment/WWE (2009–2022)

 Developmental territories (2009–2011)

-In August 2009, Fatu signed a contract with WWE, where she reported to their then-developmental territory Florida Championship Wrestling (FCW).
-She and Alex Riley lost to AJ Lee and Brett DiBiase in a mixed tag team match in October.
-On June 20, 2010 Naomi defeated Serena Deeb on FCW TV to become the inaugural FCW Divas Champion.
-On the August 29 episode of FCW TV, Naomi competed in a match against Lee, where both the Queen of FCW title and the FCW Divas Championship were on the line, which ended in a double count-out.
-In 2010 Naomi joined the all-female third season of NXT, with Kelly Kelly as her pro.
-Naomi debuted on the September 7 episode of NXT, where she teamed with Kelly to face fellow rookie Maxine and Alicia Fox in winning effort after Naomi pinned Maxine.
+In August 2009, McCray signed a contract with WWE, where she reported to their then-developmental territory Florida Championship Wrestling (FCW).
+On June 20, 2010, Naomi defeated Serena Deeb on FCW TV to become the inaugural FCW Divas Champion.
+On the August 29 episode of FCW TV, Naomi competed in a match against AJ Lee, where both the Queen of FCW title and the FCW Divas Championship were on the line, which ended in a double count-out.
+Naomi joined the all-female third season of NXT in 2010, with Kelly Kelly as her pro.
+Naomi debuted on the September 7 episode of NXT, where she teamed with Kelly to defeat Alicia Fox and fellow rookie Maxine after Naomi pinned Maxine.
 On the September 21 episode of NXT, she teamed with Kelly and Jamie Keyes, defeating Layla, Michelle McCool, and Kaitlyn.
 On the October 26 episode of NXT, Naomi defeated Maxine in a singles match.
 On November 30, Naomi lost the competition to Kaitlyn, placing second in the season.
 On the January 23, 2011, Naomi lost the championship to Lee on FCW TV.